WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 As you can see, the results showed that first two varaints in position `11863` did not influence the gene expression and slicing in any cell type.
 However, for the varaint `14677` in the non-coding (nc) exnoic region of gene `WASH7P`, it influenced the gene `RP11-34P13.13` and `RP11-206L10.2` in majority of the tissue types.
 More interestingly, the next variant in position `135203` on the opposite, influences the expression of `WASH7P` in Thyroid.
 This is just a very small showcase, but you can see how useful this database will be, and how easily you could run ANNOVAR to get a tissue_specific gene interation network for your variants of interest.

-## Case 5.
+## Case 4.
 Annotate the amino acid changes for whole exome vairants

-We will use hg38 to generate whole exome variants, with the hg38_refGene.txt file, but with 10bp as the intron/exon boundaries.
-I run the following commands to perform whole exome varaint annotation, note that there are intotal 11 commands and a clean up section (delete temp file).
-You will need to go to the `annovar` package folder, and change the `/path/to/Ref_Genome/fasta/GRCh38/GRCh38.fa` in 6th command into your path to the GRCh38 fasta file.
+We will use hg38 to generate whole exome variants, with the `hg38_refGene.txt` file, but with 10bp as the intron/exon boundaries.
+I run the following commands to perform whole exome varaint annotation, note that there are in total 11 commands and a clean up section (delete temp file).
+You will need to go to the `annovar/` package folder, and change the `/path/to/Ref_Genome/fasta/GRCh38/GRCh38.fa` in 6th command into your path to the GRCh38 fasta file.
 Also note that in 9th and 11th commands, we speed the process up by running commands in parallel using 28 processors.

 ```
 #!/bin/bash